top of page

 A turn is made by turning the feet, edging the skis, or a combination of both.

 Moving back puts you more on the tail of the skis.
-To see this, look to see if the chest is moving forward and over the turn, or back and inside.
+To look for this, see if the chest is moving forward and over the turn, or back and inside.
 Precise timing to keep your body moving over the feet is the formula for how to make the moves.
-Move over turn and into the new one.
+Move over a turn and into the new one.

 An athletic stance is the foundation.
 Feeling the balls of the feet as the power point with the chest above makes it easier to do on a slope where it is hard.
-Then it is easier to turn with the feet first rather than using the shoulders.
+This makes it is easier to turn with the feet first rather than using the shoulders.

 Refined these moves by making different size and shape turns, on slopes of different steepness, and in different conditions.
 The feet can be tipped, pulled up or back to get a similar effect but it takes the focus off the flow of the body